opengeospatial/geoparquet/format-specs/geoparquet.md

 }
 ```

-Due to the large number of CRSes available and the difficulty of implementing all of them, we expect that a number of implementations will start without support for the optional `crs` field.
-Users are recommended to store their data in longitude, latitude (OGC:CRS84 or not including the `crs` field) for it to work with the widest number of tools.
-Data that are more appropriately represented in particular projections may use an alternate coordinate reference system.
-We expect many tools will support alternate CRSes, but encourage users to check to ensure their chosen tool supports their chosen CRS.
+OGC:CRS84 is equivalent to the well-known
+[EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) but changes the axis from
+latitude-longitude to longitude-latitude.
+EPSG:4326 and OGC:CRS84 are
+equivalent with respect to this specification because this specification
+specifically overrides the coordinate axis order of the stored coordinates to be
+longitude-latitude.

-For implementations that operate entirely with longitude, latitude coordinates
+Implementations that are not CRS-aware and operate entirely with longitude,
-and are not CRS-aware or do not have easy access to CRS-aware libraries that can
-fully parse PROJJSON, it may be possible to infer that coordinates conform to
+latitude coordinates may be able to infer that coordinates conform to the
-the OGC:CRS84 CRS based on elements of the `crs` field.
+OGC:CRS84 CRS based on elements of the `crs` field.
 For simplicity, Javascript
 object dot notation is used to refer to nested elements.

-The CRS is likely equivalent to OGC:CRS84 for a GeoParquet file if the `id` element is present:
+The CRS is likely equivalent to OGC:CRS84 for a GeoParquet file if the `id`
+element is present:

 * `id.authority` = `"OGC"` and `id.code` = `"CRS84"`
 * `id.authority` = `"EPSG"` and `id.code` = `4326` (due to longitude, latitude ordering in this specification)